Party Candidate Selection

 New parties are where I think candidate selection for a legislature becomes tricky.

-How likely this is depends a lot on the inter-party electoral system used.
+How likely this bypassing is depends a lot on the inter-party electoral system used.
 If it’s a proportional system with low thresholds, the leader can reliably get some votes for their new party, but they may not be able to take all their voters with them.
 If it’s more of a majoritarian system, the leader may be able to totally replace their old party if they get enough voters, or they might never gain enough traction to get any seats at all.

-The most direct way of addressing this is to put a cap on the number of seats that a new party can win.
+The most direct way of addressing this loophole is to put a cap on the number of seats that a new party can win.
 This is like a threshold but with a max rather than a min; as with min thresholds you use ranked voting to prevent votes above the cap from being wasted.
 This forces a party to grow over time rather than immediately get a majority.
 In practice, this shouldn’t matter that much: growing over time is what a new party does most of the time anyway, it’s rare for a party to immediately get a majority.

 This system isn’t totally theoretically sound.
 Instead of running as a new party, a popular party leader can create a number of different separate parties, appointing loyal servants as heads of the other ones.
 The simplest way of doing this would be to have regional parties, and then either run these parties in different places (if using geographic districts) or just encourage voters in different regions to pick their respective regional parties and then rank the other regional parties after.

 To get around this, you can set a fairly high min threshold for new parties as well to create a very narrow range for a party to aim for, so that a leader has to split their supporters very evenly to get a significant chunk of the vote, which would be very difficult.
 A min threshold of 10% and max of 15%, for example, or maybe even a min/max both of 15% to simplify things.
 If all voters of the new party rank an established party second, there should be no wasted votes.
-Then you can disallow ranked voting from pushing a party above the min threshold (ie don’t allow votes to be redistributed to a new party that hasn’t made the threshold based on first-place votes) in order to stop the two regional parties from simply ranking each other second and using ranked voting to distribute the votes evenly between them.
+Then you can disallow ranked voting from pushing a new party above the min threshold (ie don’t allow votes to be redistributed to a new party that hasn’t made the threshold based on first-place votes) in order to stop the two regional parties from simply ranking each other second and using ranked voting to distribute the votes evenly between them.

 If you’re using a really high threshold or a two-party electoral system, this doesn’t exactly work of course because 15% means no seats at all.
-In that case you should just not allow a party to get any seats at all if they got less than eg 15% of the first-round vote last election.
+In that case you should just not allow a party to get any seats at all if they got less than 15% of the first-round vote last election.

 Aside from this mechanism, I think you should rely more on the public as the selectorate for a new party than elites, as the elites are chosen directly by the leader themselves and are thus likely to be more loyal.
 And besides that, I think to some extent you just have to rely on the public and elites not being endlessly loyal to a new party leader.
 As long as there is some minority of the party that shows real independence, that can be enough to add important diversity.